STAND. COM. REP. NO. 1330

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Agriculture that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1387, S.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1387, S.D.
-1, H.D.
-1, and be referred to your Committee on Consumer Protection & Commerce.
+As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental, and Military Affairs that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 103, as amended herein, and recommends its adoption in the form attached hereto as S.C.R.
+No. 103, S.D.
+1.